nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <br></br>

 #### HireMe application setup failed
-Check that you have the hireme.jar in the correct folder and copied the correct file path into the terminal.
-Check that you have java 17 or above downloaded in your computer.
+Check that you have the `hireme.jar` in the correct folder and copied the correct file path into the terminal.
+Check that you have Java `17` or above downloaded in your computer.
 Follow the correct set of instructions based on your computer system, see [Part 2](#part-2-using-the-hireme-application) of setting up.
 <br></br>

 #### Getting errors when using the commands